Pargo18/panagiotismavritsakis.github.io/projects/AI-for-groundwater-modelling.md

 ---
 layout: single
-title: "Neural Operators for Faster Geohydrological Modeling"
+title: "AI for Groundwater Modelling"
-permalink: /projects/neural-operators-hydro/
+permalink: /projects/AI-for-groundwater-modelling/
 ---

 Numerical modeling in hydrology and climate science often requires immense computational resources—especially for high-resolution, long-term simulations.
 As the demand for fast, accurate, and scalable forecasting grows, AI-based surrogate models offer a promising alternative.